rahatkabir007/project-task-app/README.md

-This is a next js boilerplate with rtk query and tailwind
+This is  next js with react query, zustand and tailwind